GSA-TTS/identity-dev-docs/_pages/support.md

 </div>
       <h5>Solution:</h5>
       <p>
-        Refer to the <a target="_blank" href="/saml/getting-started/#configuration">Login.gov Developers Guide</a> for the acceptable values for the NameIdFormat SAML field.
+        Refer to the <a target="_blank" href="{{ '/saml/getting-started/#configuration' | prepend: site.baseurl }}">Login.gov Developers Guide</a> for the acceptable values for the NameIdFormat SAML field.
 Update the Login.gov Identity Provider configuration within your Service Provider to specify the correct NameIDFormat field.
         <br/><br/>
         For SAML Service Providers, see <a href="#other-tips--tools">Other Tips & Tools</a> for help with decoding SAML Requests.
       </p>